heltonmc/LightPropagation.jl/README.md

 julia> fluence_DA_semiinf_CW(1.0, [0.1, 10.0], 1.0, 1.0, 0.0) # inputs are (ρ, [μa, μsp], n_ext, n_med, z)
 0.024035998288332954
 ```
 A few notes: `besselroots` contains the first 1000000 roots of `J0`.
 Generally `<1000` roots are needed to reach adequate convergence.
-In the both above example you can see that the semi-inf and layered solution have `rel_error ~ 1e-7`.
+In the above example you can see that the semi-inf and layered solution have `rel_error ~ 1e-7`.
 You can increase the size of the cylinder radius and layer thickness to better approximate semi-infinite.
-Generally, the number of roots needed to reach convergence is related to the inputs `a`, `l`, and `μsp`.
+Generally, the number of roots needed to reach convergence is directly related to the inputs `a`, `l`, and `μsp`.
 It is recommended to keep `a` and `l` reasonable for your applications. `a = 10` and `l = [1.0, 10.0]` will approximate an infinite bottom layer and laterally infinite sides well.
 If you have large scattering coefficients you will need to increase number of roots.
 All units are in `cm`.
 Due to floating point arithmetic and the limited precision of the besselroots, you can expect absolute errors on the order of `~1e-14` once converged.
 This means that to simulate a fluence value less than `1e-15`, you will need to use higher precision calculations.
 Though, for practical measurements such low values aren't usually detectable.
 #### Time-domain